pavelsolis/Replication-Folder/README.md

 ## Instructions for Replication
 The metadata file (Data -> Metadata -> metadata.docx) describes the (original and analysis) data files and provides instructions on how to update them.

-The folder structure uses stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables), and to facilitate collaboration, development and testing given that one can focus on specific parts.
-These main files are used to call the necessary bits in the required order:
+The folder structure uses stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables), and to facilitate collaboration, development and testing (since one can focus on specific parts).
+These main files call the necessary bits in the required order:
 - Codes -> Analysis -> data_analysis.EXT: run the codes sequentially (workflow below) to generate the results.
 - Docs -> Paper -> paper.tex: put together the pieces constituting the paper.
 - Docs -> Slides -> slides.tex: call equations, figures and tables.
-- doAll.sh: call the previous main files sequentially to avoid having to execute each one individually.
+- doAll.sh: call the previous main files sequentially to avoid having to execute them individually.

 ## Considerations